pmcgoohan/targeting-zero-mev/content-layer.md

 By stripping any one agent of their ability to manipulate content, applications become fair and equitable to all users by default.
 Fairness becomes an innate property of the network without the need for difficult and obstructive workarounds at the application level that are rarely implemented.

-While our mechanisms for fair inclusion and ordering may be refined and improved over time, even our first designs are far more equitable than the current worst case of total miner control.
+Our mechanisms for fair inclusion and ordering are provably close to optimal.
+They are certainly far more equitable than the current worst case of total miner control.

 #### Integrity